South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 Georgia Southern Stats and Trends

-- Georgia Southern is 2-0 against the spread and 2-1 overall in games when it puts up more than 20.0 points.
+- When Georgia Southern puts up more than 20.0 points, it is 2-0 against the spread and 2-1 overall.

 - When Georgia Southern churns out more than 311.8 yards, the team is 2-0 against the spread and 2-1 overall.